 “Our goal is to optimize patient and staff safety,” she said.
-Because of education that reinforces the importance of social distancing and mask wearing for patients to protect themselves in their daily lives, Penn has experienced a relatively low incidence of COVID-19 in cancer patients, around three percent.
+Because of education that reinforces the importance of social distancing and mask wearing for patients to protect themselves in their daily lives, Penn has experienced a relatively low incidence of COVID-19 in cancer patients, less than two percent.
 Nationally, it’s between one and four percent.

 While that number remains low, the risks for those patients are high.
 One study put the mortality rate at 13 percent for patients with cancer versus less than three percent in the general population.
 They’re also more likely to be sicker and less likely to receive critical care.

 Multidisciplinary virtual meetings are helping physicians navigate these risks with treatment plans that ensure both the infection is treated and the necessary cancer treatments are delivered appropriately.

 “We are now in a phase where we are providing cancer care and really co-existing with COVID,” Schuchter said.

 When the issue of racial disparities in cancer and COVID-19 infections came up, Fauci suggested a short-term plan: concentrate testing capabilities and care access for underserved communities.

 “In the long range, and it sounds very idealistic,” he said, “is that maybe we can use this horrible experience…to finally get us to do something about the decades and decades of long problems of the social determinants of health that allow minorities to be in the vulnerable positions that they are in.
 It’s not something we are going to cure overnight, but we need to make sure we address that in the coming decades.”